 If you enjoyed this post you may also enjoy reading / perusing / devouring😊 one or all of these articles as well!

-Tracy Schwartz
+1. Tracy Schwartz says:

 Thanks for this!
 I’m excited to add light to my workshop!
 The light I got (for free – woot!) only had two wires, and they’re both the same color.
 What do I do with that?